orchetect/MacHUD/README.md

 3. Try the [Demo](Demo) example project to see the library in action.

-## Note
+## Known Limitations

+The HUD alert windows are confined to your application's visibility state.
+If the user hides your application while running, HUD alerts will not be seen.

-To enable HUD alerts showing over top of full-screen application windows participating in Spaces, **one of two known methods** will work:
+Additionally, HUD alerts will not show over top of full-screen application windows participating in Spaces.

+To get around these limitations, your application must be configured as a dockless agent/accessory.

+> [!NOTE]
+>
+> This solution is only appropriate for applications that are dockless menubar-based applications.
+>
+> For applications that are standard applications (not menubar-based), a more complicated solution is required that would involve bundling a trusted executable that is configured as a dockless agent as described below, and have your application communicate with it when HUD alerts are needed to be displayed.

+**One of two known methods** will work:

-1. Activation Policy API
+1. Set Activation Policy at Launch

    - Early in application execution, ie: `func applicationDidFinishLaunching(_:)`